crypto101/book/key-derivation-functions.rst

 On the other hand, the secret value could also have a high entropy content.
-For example, it could be a shared secret derived from a Diffie-Hellman key agreement protocol, or an API key consisting of cryptographically random bytes (we'll discuss cryptographically secure random number generation in the next chapter).
+For example, it could be a shared secret derived from a Diffie-Hellman :term:`key agreement` protocol, or an API key consisting of cryptographically random bytes (we'll discuss cryptographically secure random number generation in the next chapter).
 In that case, it isn't necessary to have a key derivation function that's hard to compute: even